freelawproject/courtlistener/DEVELOPING.md

     self.browser.save_screenshot('/tmp/' + filename)

 Screenshots will be saved into the `cl-django` container.
 To grab them, [you can use][cp] `docker cp`.
+On GitHub, *if* the tests fail, these are stored as an "artifact" of the build, and you can download them to inspect them.

 [cp]: https://stackoverflow.com/a/22050116/64911

 ### CI/CD

-This Github project is configured to run tests for every pull request.
-A webhook triggers [CircleCI][circleci-cl-builds] to run `.circleci/config.yml`. `config.yml` makes CircleCI run tests inside a Docker container.
-The custom Docker image used to run tests is built from `.circleci/Dockerfile` and pushed to [Docker Hub][hub-cl-testing].

-This currently needs to be upgraded to use our new docker compose files.
+We use Github Actions to run the full test suite and the `black` code formatter on every push.
+If the tests fail or your code is not formatted properly according to `black`, your code probably won't get merged.
+(See above for more details about Black.)

 #### Updating the testing container